-With the creation of the Expatcenter, a new process was developed whereby an employer can now initiate the registration procedure for a residence permit prior to the new employee’s arrival in the country.
-Once in the Netherlands, the employee can then collect a national residence permit and complete municipal registration procedures in a single visit to the Expatcenter.
+With the creation of IN Amsterdam (formerly known as Expatcenter Amsterdam), a new process was developed whereby an employer can now initiate the registration procedure for a residence permit prior to the new employee’s arrival in the country.
+Once in the Netherlands, the employee can then collect a national residence permit and complete municipal registration procedures in a single visit to IN Amsterdam.
 They will also receive a citizen service number (CSN) shortly after their appointment.
-For more detailed information please see: Expatcenter Procedure and How to Apply.
+For more detailed information please see: IN Amsterdam's services and how to apply.

 Information for expat employees

 You can visit the Immigration and Naturalisation (IND) website to learn more about: